 From the Start – How to Setup Device42 from the Beginning on a Mac

-To download Device42, visit Device42 and enter your name and email address.
+To download Device42, visit Device42 and enter your name and work email address.
 You will receive a download link in your email momentarily.
-Once you receive the link, download the VirtualBox version from the options given, as seen in the screenshot below:
+Once you receive the link, choose the download labelled ‘VirtualBox’ from the download options given, as seen in the screenshot below:

 From VirtualBox, click the “New” icon, and name your virtual machine, we will use “device42Setup” in this tutorial:

 Follow the on screen prompts, giving your new VM a name (we’re using “Device42 v15.12” in this case) and pressing “Continue” after answering the questions on each screen.
 When asked about RAM, we recommend 2GB memory at a minimum, but suggest 4GB-8GB RAM to ensure Device42 runs smoothly if you have it available.
 Please be patient while the D42 VM imports [it shouldn’t take too long]:

 Go ahead and “Power On” your new Device42 VM after the import completes.
 Simply select the new VM you just imported from the list on the left, and press the green “Start” arrow at the top, and once the appliance boots, you will see the Device42 console:

 Log in to the console using the default credentials, user:

 d42adm!n.
 Once you’ve logged in, continue below.

 Right click on the newly created virtual machine in VirtualBox that appears on the left and choose “Settings” (or highlight it and select the “Settings” gear icon from the top toolbar).